Bira/octopus-carnival/_drafts/wir-mm-4e-otyugh.md

 There's a small danger here, which is that if an otyugh's trash pile doesn't get renewed fast enough the thing will wander off in search of another.
-I imagine this isn't a problem for a sewer in active use, but an "artificial" pile meant to house a guardian otyugh would be subject to this.
+I imagine this isn't a problem for a sewer in active use, but an "artificial" pile meant to house a guardian otyugh would need maintenance.

 Otyughs aren't very fast, but their brown mottled hides are excellent camouflage for their chosen habitat, their tentacles are strong and dangerous and, well, they smell like shit.
-It's hard to handle a sword when you're trying to your lunch in.
+It's hard to handle a sword when you're trying to hold your lunch in.

 They also have a propensity to mutate, acquiring a coloration and perhaps other properties in line with its specific chosen environment.
-This makes them suceptible to external mutating energies as well, such as those of the Far Realm.
+This makes them suceptible to external mutating energies as well, such as those of the Far Realm (or a Cocaine Wizard's privy).

 ## The Numbers (Monster Manual)